emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 exchange and in the generation of the key material exported by the inner method described in [](#cryptographic-calculations).

-TEAP crypto binding does not guarantee man-in-the-middle protection if the client allows a connection to an untrusted server, such as in the case where the client does not properly validate the server's certificate.
+TEAP crypto binding does not guarantee protection from on-path attacks if the client allows a connection to an untrusted server, such as in the case where the client does not properly validate the server's certificate.
 If the TLS cipher suite derives the master secret solely